-The tty0 and tty3 are reserved for the kernel logs.
+The tty0 and tty3 are reserved for the kernel trace and information messages.
 For a user application, the tty1 represent the stdin and stdout while the tty2 represent the stderr.

-Sim1 rule means the simulator of TSAR is configured to one cluster: that is, 4 cores.
+Sim1 rule means the simulator of TSAR is configured to one cluster, that is, 4 cores.
 Using sim4, sim16, sim64 or sim128 lets you start the simulator with (respectively) 4, 16, 64 or 128 clusters of 4 cores each.
-The frame-buffer is only present when using the sim1 rule.
-For the other supported rules, the frame-buffer is absent (by default).